it-beard/evo-bot-go/README.md

   - Manual trigger with `/summarize` (admin-only)

 ### 🎲 Weekly Random Coffee Meetings
-- **Automated Participation Poll**: Every week (configurable day and time in UTC, defaults to Friday at 5 PM UTC), the bot posts a poll asking members if they want to participate in random coffee meetings for the following week.
+- **Automated Participation Poll**: Every week (configurable day and time in UTC, defaults to Friday at 2 PM UTC), the bot posts a poll asking members if they want to participate in random coffee meetings for the following week.
 - **Opt-in/Opt-out**: Members can easily indicate their availability by responding to the poll.
 Votes can be changed or retracted before pairs are made.
+- **Automated Pairing**: The bot automatically generates and announces pairs on a scheduled basis (configurable day and time in UTC, defaults to Monday at 12 PM UTC).
-- **Admin-Triggered Pairing**: An administrator can trigger the pairing process using the `/pair_meetings` command (typically on Monday).
+- **Manual Pairing**: An administrator can also manually trigger the pairing process using the `/pair_meetings` command.
-- **Random Pair Announcement**: Once triggered, the bot randomly pairs participating members and announces the pairs in the main chat.
+- **Random Pair Announcement**: The bot randomly pairs participating members and announces the pairs in the main chat.
 - **Self-Managed Meetings**: Paired members are encouraged to contact each other to arrange the day, time, and format of their meeting.

 ### User Profile Management